 This article gives a brief introduction to using PyTorch, Tensorflow, and distributed training for developing and fine-tuning deep learning models on Databricks.
 It also includes links to pages with example notebooks illustrating how to use those tools.

-See Best practices for deep learning on Databricks.
+For general guidelines on optimizing deep learning workflows on Databricks, see Best practices for deep learning on Databricks.

-Because deep learning models are data- and computation-intensive, distributed training can be important.
+Because deep learning models are data and computation-intensive, distributed training can be important.
 For examples of distributed deep learning using integrations with Horovod,

-spark-tensorflow-distributor, and TorchDistributor, see Distributed training.
+spark-tensorflow-distributor, TorchDistributor, and DeepSpeed see Distributed training.